Tuesday, May 12, 2009

 Getting closer and closer had a sedating effect after all the pondering that had been done over the years, not a bit like the hot sweltering desert I had imagined.
 What a welcome surprise to find lush rolling countryside all around, mostly olive trees row on row and some orange trees.
 It comforted me in a pleasant way to think that perhaps my dad’s last days on earth were spent in such a picturesque place, maybe even enjoying some fresh oranges now and then?
 It was nowhere near the gloomy end I had conjured up in my mind and it made me feel much better.
 And I must say that it was nice to learn that Qued Zarga meant “River Blue”…

-As I drove the short distance though the olive grove from the main road, the sun was bright and the cloudless sky was unanimous.
+As I drove the short distance through the olive grove from the main road, the sun was bright and the cloudless sky was unanimous.
 The light skipped across the still surface of Qued Zarga and onto the distant gravestones as I maneuvered the car over the rough sandy road to the cemetery gate.

-As far as I could see there was only the two of us accept for a few farmers shading themselves under a tree nearby.
+As far as I could see there were only the two of us accept for a few farmers shading themselves under a tree nearby.
 Pat and I were very quiet on entering the site, the same way you would enter a church.
 We found ourselves whispering to each other as we very lightly walked around, it was like we were in a dream and we were both in it together.
 Even now as I write about it back in Tunis I’m still there in the dream…

 We stayed in the heat of the sun, burned slightly from the early exposure to the UV rays, wandering like lost souls all around the site.
 I strolled up and down the rows and then up along the old tractor road through the olive grove, looking back to the cemetery for a different angle and photo for later.
-I will be looking at them over and over so I thought I’d better take as many as I could.
-I know that other folk are not going to want to see it from every angle but I knew that I would, so I clicked away.
+I will be looking at the photos over and over so I thought I’d better take as many as I could.
+I know that other folk will not want to see everything from every angle but I knew that I would, so I clicked away.
 Both Pat and I had our private moments with dad where personal thoughts were shared with him, forever knowing where dad is now.
 Here, in this very special place where he’s been resting for over fifty years, on the sandy and green hillside sloping gently down to the River Blue.

 I will always remember the fisherman in his flat bottom boat gently drifting through my view, the two shy dogs keeping a watchful eye on our movements.
 The young farm workers still resting under an olive tree in the heat of the day.
 The brilliant sunshine cast over us like a shroud and the donkey on the crest of the hill that couldn’t care less…